Faculty Research Fellowship Guidelines

 Requirements of Award Recipients

-- Any revision or alteration of an awarded proposal (including the budget) requires prior written approval by the Associate Provost/AVP for Research & Administration.
+- Any revision or alteration of an awarded proposal (including the budget) requires prior written approval by the Associate Provost and Associate Vice President of Graduate Studies and Research.

 - Any nonexpendable materials acquired with funds provided under this program become the property of Eastern Michigan University, and are subject to property-control procedures.